sschwarzer/ftputil/doc/README.txt

 License
 -------

-ftputil is Open Source Software.
+ftputil is open source software.
 It is distributed under the new/modified/revised BSD license (see http://opensource.org/licenses/BSD-3-Clause ).